rshom/deepi-array/README.md

 communications.
 A topside computer can access the array using ethernet communications to the RPi4.

-The RPi4 can controll the array directly or simply act as a pass through for another controller.
+The RPi4 can control the array directly or simply act as a pass through for another controller.